 John Merrick listened to these exchanges with utter fascination.

 “I agree with much of what Jane has said.
-Unchecked accumulation of wealth portends the eventual collapse of society.
-In the last three centuries, we’ve seen this scenario play out in France and RussiaThis scenario has played out in France and Russia over.
+The unchecked accumulation of wealth portends the eventual collapse of society.
+This scenario has played out in France and Russia over the last three centuries.

 “She’s also right that, unlike her childhood, Anne and I were from affluent families who taught us that wealth was our destiny.
 I’m also sure that one of the reasons Anne and I drove so hard to create the most successful law firm in Chicago was the desire to satisfy our parents’ aspirations for us.